-Join David Rivers for an in-depth discussion in this video Handling lessons for credit vs. not for credit, part of Up and Running with SCORM and Tin Can API.
+Join David Rivers for an in-depth discussion in this video Handling lessons for credit vs. not for credit, part of Learning SCORM and Tin Can API.

 - When creating SCORM-compliant courses…that are going to be published to an LMS,…you want to make sure that your LMS…is communicating properly with your lessons.…So when it comes to scoring,…you need to determine whether or not the course…is going to be submitted for credit or not,…and you need to match up with your LMS.…So let's talk about setting those options here in Captivate,…as we continue with our KE_Orientation project.…I'm using KE_Orientation2.…That's what you can open up from the chapter three folder…of your exercise files, if you're skipping to this movie.…